Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Picking-Sequences with Prices

 For example, consider again the game $A B A$.
 In step 3 Alice takes the last remaining item.
 In step 2 Bob chooses the single item he prefers.
 Suppose w.l.o.g. that for Bob: $x\succ y\succ z$, then Bob will never take $z$.
-This means that Alice's bundle will be either $xz$ or $yz$.
-So in step 1, Alice decides which of these two bundles she prefers and chooses accordingly.
+Alice knows this, and realizes that her bundle will be either $xz$ or $yz$.
+So in step 1, Alice decides which of these two bundles she prefers, and picks accordingly.
 For example, if for Alice: $yz \succ xz$, then in the 1st step Alice picks $y$.
-Then, Bob picks $x$ and Alice gets $z$, and the final allocation is: $yz,x$.
-Note that there can be more than one SPE.
-In this case, Alice can also pick $z$ in the 1st step; she will get $y$ in the 3rd step anyway.
+Then, Bob picks $x$ and Alice gets $z$, and the final allocation is $yz,x$.
+In this case there is a second SPE, in which Alice picks $z$ in the 1st step and gets $y$ in the 3rd step; the allocation in both SPE is the same.

 \begin{definition} (a) A \emph{picking-sequence-with-prices} (\emph{pixep} for short) is a picking-sequence in which a price is attached to each position.
 The interpretation is that, whenever an agent picks an item, the corresponding price is attached to that item.